paulmaltsev16/ColorsFinder/README.md

 - Screenshot 4:
      - Screenshot number four demonstrates the application in real time.
-       If we start landscope mode and portrait mode a large number of times.
+       If we start landscape mode and portrait mode a large number of times.
        Then the application requires more resources for correct operation.
        There are several ways to solve this problem:
         - The main load on the application is the method to get percentages of color (getPercentsOfCurrentColor())
-          we can reduce the number of pixels so that the application worked faster but then the calculation will be inaccurate.
+          we can reduce the number of pixels so that the application works faster but then the calculation will be inaccurate.
         - There is also a Garbage collector that helps us solve this problem

 #### Screenshot 4